Proudly supported by

 These grants aim to strengthen small Victorian dairy communities, help build their capacity to deal with local issues, and enhance existing community infrastructure.

-Applications open Monday 2 February and close at 5pm on Friday, 13 March 2015.
+Applications are now open and close at 5pm on 13 March 2015.

 Please read the guidelines before submitting your application.